BIH-CEI/pyphetools/docs/user-guide/tips_for_curation.md

 ### PMID:
 Please use the form ``PMID:38143450``.
 Please remove the space, if any, between the colon and the number.

+### Title:
+Please use the exact title of the publication listed in PubMed.

 ### Indentifier:

 Please use the identifier used in the original publication.
 If the original publication has a Table, it is usually obvious what identifier to use.
 In other cases, no explicit identifier is given.
 Try to extract a short identifier that will be obvious to others who might look at your curation later on.
 For instance, if the paper is a case report that states this: